August 21, 2025

 Cvent’s tools are already harnessing AI to revolutionize event planning, offering features like the Cvent AI Writing Assistant, tailored vendor suggestions, efficient venue sourcing, and advanced event setup diagramming.
 The possibilities are endless, and 2025 could unveil even more ways AI will transform how we plan and execute events.

-Even if it means hosting fewer attendees, planners are steadfast in their refusal to compromise the event experience for cost-saving measures.
-This dedication underscores the industry’s unwavering focus on creating meaningful, impactful moments for attendees.
+Even if it means hosting fewer attendees and working with smaller budgets, planners are steadfast in their refusal to compromise their event programs and are finding creative ways to forge ahead.
+From investing in time- and cost-saving event tech to hosting smaller events at unique venues, planners’ dedication to in-person experiences underscores the industry’s unwavering focus on creating meaningful, impactful moments for attendees.

-With an optimistic outlook for 2025, Cvent is here to help you navigate these challenges, refine your strategies, and build a stronger total event program.
+With a turbulent outlook forecasted for 2025, Cvent is here to help you navigate these challenges, refine your strategies, and build a stronger total event program.
 Together, we’ll work smarter—not harder—to save time and effort while ensuring your events continue to inspire and succeed.

 Want a closer look at these trends?
 Check out the latest Northstar/Cvent Meetings Industry PULSE Survey, and stay tuned for our next PULSE Survey recap!